MeshJS/mimir/mimir-rag/README.md

 }
 ```

-**Note:** This endpoint performs semantic search using OpenAI embeddings and returns document chunks with their full content.
+**Note:** This endpoint performs contextual RAG - semantic search using OpenAI embeddings that returns document chunks with their full content and surrounding context.
 The calling AI assistant can then synthesize answers from the retrieved content, avoiding additional LLM API calls on the server side.

 ### POST /ingest